-- Miners Cottage is removed and relocated at Jamieson House. - Non-compliant internal washroom amenities removed. - New washroom established externally, but adjacent to existing building, with complying unisex disabled, ambulant male and female - Extension of stope mezzanine experience to increase the area of exhibition space. - Basement retained for staff access only, with new storage facilities for mineral and geological - Miners lift experience across 3 levels from mezzanine to basement. - Basement experience inclusive of new/ acquired collections (eg Bushy Whites). - Basement access via new code compliant stairs. - Emergency exit from Basement via rear stairs to the outside yard. - Exhibition hall demolished. - New purpose built, multi level museum to the north of site with focus on mining and social history of Broken Hill.
+- Miners Cottage is removed and relocated at Jamieson House. - Non-compliant internal washroom amenities removed. - New washroom established externally, but adjacent to existing building, with complying unisex disabled, ambulant male and female - Extension of stope mezzanine experience to increase the area of exhibition space. - Miners lift experience across 3 levels from mezzanine to basement. - Basement experience inclusive of new/ acquired collections (eg. Bushy White's). - Basement access via new code compliant stairs. - Emergency exit from Basement via rear stairs to the outside yard. - Exhibition hall demolished. - New purpose built, multi level museum to the north of site with focus on mining and social history of Broken Hill.
 Orientated on courtyard to outdoor day and night activities and experiences.